ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Eclectic SSC Use Cases

 The three following use cases are a specialization derived from the generic problem statement above.
-These three use case and more were incubated and selected from this Internet-Draft: {{-all-scitt-use-cases}}.

 ### Security Analysis of a Software Product